Exploring New Physics Beyond the Standard Cosmology with Dark Energy Survey Year 1 Data: Discussions and conclusions

 \section{Discussions and conclusions}

-With recent DES Y1 data release, we are motivated by exploring whether there is new physics beyond the $\Lambda$CDM model and alleviating the small $\sigma_8$ tension (see also Fig. 10 in \cite{13}) between the DES Y1 and Planck temperature and polarization datasets by using four alternative cosmological models.
+With recent DES Y1 data release, we are motivated by exploring whether there is new physics beyond the $\Lambda$CDM model and alleviating the small $\sigma_8$ tension (see also Fig. 10 in \cite{13}) between the DES Y1 and Planck temperature and polarization datasets by using three alternative cosmological models.

-We find that the $\sigma_8$ tension can be apparently resolved in the IDE, VDE and DDE models, and to a relatively small extent, alleviated in the RSSI model.
-For the RSSI model, it is very interesting that when combining the DES Y1 data with CBSL, we obtain a positive running $n_{run}=0.0208\pm 0.0070$, which is approximately $3\sigma$ larger than the prediction of standard cosmology.
-Using the data combination of DCBSL, we also have an updated constraint on the IDE parameter $-0.00004\pm 0.00031$, the cental value of which are one order of magnitude lower than that obtained in our previous work \cite{30,31} and prefers a negative one.
+We find that the $\sigma_8$ tension can be apparently resolved in the IDE, VDE and DDE models.Using the data combination of DCBSL, we have an updated constraint on the IDE parameter $-0.00004\pm 0.00031$, the cental value of which are one order of magnitude lower than that obtained in our previous work \cite{30,31}.
 This indicates that there is still no evidence of interaction between DM and DE in the dark sector of the universe.
 For the VDE model, using the combined datasets DCBSL, we obtain a tighter $2\sigma$ upper bound on the bulk viscosity coefficient $\eta<0.00152$ than $\eta<0.00217$ obtained in our previous work \cite{17}.
 For the DDE model, adding the DES Y1 data into CBSL, we have the typical parameter of DDE $\beta=-0.04\pm0.12$ at the $1\sigma$ CL, which implies that there does not exist hint of DDE in the universe.

-From Tab. \ref{t1}, we can easily see that the scale invariance of primordial power spectrum ($n_s=1$) is still strongly disfavored by current cosmological observations in the above four models.
+From Tab. \ref{t1}, we can easily see that the scale invariance of primordial power spectrum ($n_s=1$) is still strongly disfavored by current cosmological observations in the above three models.
 Using the data combinations CBSL and DCBSL, we find the anti-correlations between the DDE parameter $\beta$ and $H_0$ and $\Omega_{c}h^2$, which means that increasing $\beta$ could lead to smaller cosmic expansion rate $H_0$ and CDM density ratio.
-In light of currently available data, the degeneracies between two model parameters $\epsilon$ and $\eta$ and other ones cannot be broken.
+In light of currently available data, the degeneracies between two model parameters $\epsilon$ and $\eta$ and other ones cannot be well broken.

+In light of the constraints presented here, we find that the $H_0$ tension can be partly alleviated in these three models, but can not be solved.
+We will address carefully this issue in the forthcoming study.